Northwestern Medicine First in Illinois to Perform TAVR Procedure on Low-Risk Patient

 The TAVR heart team at Northwestern Memorial also includes S. Chris Malaisrie, MD, Co-Principal Investigator for the Partner 3 trial and co-director of the thoracic aortic surgery program at the Bluhm Cardiovascular Institute, and James Flaherty, MD, director of the CCU as well as other interventional cardiologists and surgeons.

-Physicians at Northwestern Medicine’s Bluhm Cardiovascular Institute have completed more than 500 transcathether valve replacements to correct severe, symptomatic aortic stenosis, which narrows the valve, reducing blood flow and causing the heart to work much harder.
+Physicians at Northwestern Medicine’s Bluhm Cardiovascular Institute have completed more than 500 transcatheter valve replacements to correct severe, symptomatic aortic stenosis, which narrows the valve, reducing blood flow and causing the heart to work much harder.
 This can lead to extreme fatigue, shortness of breath, dizziness, and chest pain.
 Results from earlier clinical trials on high and intermediate-risk TAVR patients show positive outcomes that are comparable to, or in some cases, better than open-heart surgery.

-For Bayer, participating in the Partner 3 low-risk TAVR trial meant that he was randomly selected to either receive the transcathether valve or to replace the valve through open-heart surgery.
+For Bayer, participating in the Partner 3 low-risk TAVR trial meant that he was randomly selected to either receive the transcatheter valve or to replace the valve through open-heart surgery.
 Northwestern Medicine Memorial is one of 50 sites in the United States expected to enroll up to 1,300 patients in Partner 3.

-In the first seven months of 2016, Bluhm Cardiovascular Institute cardiologists and cardiac surgeons have been the first in Illinois and the Midwest to perform transcathether, minimally invasive valve repairs or replacements through three separate clinical trials — Partner 3, SCOUT (transcatheter tricuspid annuloplasty) and TIARA (transcatheter mitral valve replacement) trials.
+In the first seven months of 2016, Bluhm Cardiovascular Institute cardiologists and cardiac surgeons have been the first in Illinois and the Midwest to perform transcatheter, minimally invasive valve repairs or replacements through three separate clinical trials — Partner 3, SCOUT (transcatheter tricuspid annuloplasty) and TIARA (transcatheter mitral valve replacement) trials.

 “The results of Partner 3 and all of our transcatheter trials potentially will dramatically alter the options for treatment and recovery after the procedure.” said Patrick McCarthy, MD, executive director of the Bluhm Cardiovascular Institute (BCVI) and the Heller-Sacks professor of cardiothoracic surgery at Northwestern University Feinberg School of Medicine.
-“While open heart surgery today is the preferred option for most patients, physicians at BCVI have been at the forefront of developing transcathether valve therapies and in 10 years likely it will be the preferred treatment for most patients.”
+“While open heart surgery today is the preferred option for most patients, physicians at BCVI have been at the forefront of developing transcatheter valve therapies and in 10 years likely it will be the preferred treatment for most patients.”

 Bayer was home from the hospital 2 days after the procedure, with plans to be back on the golf course in a couple weeks.